• Skip to primary navigation

 Shrimp is a great option for a lean, healthy protein that can be made with so many different flavors!
 Here are a few more healthy and delicious shrimp recipes that I know you’ll enjoy:

-You can also take a look at this collection of low-carb diabetes-friendly dinner recipes for even more inspiration.
+You can also take a look at this collection of low-carb diabetes-friendly seafood recipes for even more inspiration.

 When you’ve tried this dish, please don’t forget to let me know how you liked it and rate the recipe in the comments below!